AshaiRey/EU_Energy_live/README.md

 The API source requires attribution: "Data via euenergy.live (CC-BY-4.0).
 Attribution required."
 This is automatically set as the `attribution` property on every sensor.

+*(**Disclaimer**: *
+*While the coding was rather simple I used Claude.ai to check the code and asked for improvements.
+Using this code is at your own risk and I will not be responsible for any provided code nor for the presented data.)*